Biobradovic/rwa-delivery-framework/framework_overview.md

 - **Exit & Wind-Down Strategy** (L2) — must be disclosed in the Offering Memorandum before any investor subscribes.
 - **Key Person Succession Plan** (L0) — NCA approval for MLRO replacement: 4–8 weeks.
 Must exist before departure.

+**The Programme Director owns the gate — not every document.
+Each plan has a named owner and approver.
+Full ownership matrix in the private repository.**
 ---

 ## Risk Management — 11 Categories